Combat Competition Nerves

 2. Cue words

-Hopefully you will have learnt and developed some visualisation techniques prior to going to competition.
+Hopefully, you will have learnt and developed some visualisation techniques prior to going to a competition.
 Visualisation is the number one mental tool to help you with any issue you may be dealing with (learning new skills, focus, tactical rehearsal within competition prep).
-Run through the complete routine or skill you are about to perform in your mind exactly as you would like to perform it.
+Pre-Comp Nerves is one of the biggest problems athletes face but by running through the complete routine or skill you are about to perform in your mind exactly as you would like to perform it, will line your mind and body up for success.
 Make it as realistic as possible taking in your current surroundings, crowd noise and positioning of the equipment.
 If something disturbs you during your visualisation, rewind the tape and start again until you have completed it start to finish exactly as you would like to.

 This is your time to enjoy yourself and show off what you have been working so hard to achieve.
 This is where the early morning starts, the weekends in the gym and the late nights cramming homework after practice will all pay off.
 Remember WHY you are competing, who are you doing it for and what you love about the sport that you’re in.
 This is your time to shine.